-Each graduate is allotted four (4) tickets to Commencement.
+Each graduate* is allotted four (4) tickets to Commencement.
 Tickets will be picked up in person at the end of May and should be passed to family and friends before the ceremony.
 With the exception of those with disabilities, all Commencement guests will be seated in the General section.
 A ticket allows admittance to Killian Court, but within the Court, seats are unassigned…the earlier you arrive, the more choice you have as to where to sit.
 Please remember to take your ticket with you if you decide to leave the Court at any time.
 All tickets are barcoded and will be scanned anytime you enter or exit the Court.
 You must have a ticket to be readmitted.

 Tickets are required for all those over the age of three (3).
 Babies and children under three years old do not need tickets.

-If you find on Commencement Day that you have extra tickets, you may give them to a Guest Services volunteer (these are the people in the red vests) or turn them in at the information tent so they can be redistributed.
+If you find on Commencement Day that you have extra tickets, you may give them to a Guest Services volunteer (these are the people in the red vests) or turn them in at the information tents so they can be redistributed.
 Thank you.

 Viewing centers around campus will show a live video feed, with captions, of the Commencement Exercises.
 These locations will be posted at the end of May.